 When Should I Create a Pet Plan?

 You should consider the creation of a pet plan as soon as you have decided to bring an animal into your home.
 Dogs, cats, and other pets can live for more than a decade, and sometimes for much longer.
 Anything could happen to you during the time when you own your pet.
 You could become incapacitated or pass away during the course of your pet ownership period.
 When this happens, your animal could be left in a dire situation if you have not made any advanced plans.

 The care of your pet may be overlooked by family and friends in the event of your untimely death or when a medical emergency leaves you incapacitated.
 There may also be insufficient funds to provide for your animal.
 The result is that your animal could end up homeless, in a shelter, going without care, or even being euthanized.
 You never want to leave your pet’s fate up to chance and so you should strongly consider creating a pet plan as soon as you can.

-How can a Finger Lakes Pet Planning Lawyer Help Me?
+How can a Rochester Pet Planning Lawyer Help Me?